 - The 5G ProSe Layer-3 UE-to-UE Relay decides the QoS Info of the first hop QoS with considering the received second hop QoS, the Direct Communication Accept message over the first hop PC5 reference point additionally includes IP Address Configuration, Link-Local IPv6 Address, QoS Info of the first hop QoS and may include IP address of the target 5G ProSe End UE.

-- In the Link Modification Request message over the first hop PC5 reference point, the source 5G ProSe End UE additionally includes QoS Info of the end-to-end QoS.
+- For adding new QoS flow or modifying existing QoS flow, in the Link Modification Request message over the first hop PC5 reference point, the source 5G ProSe End UE additionally includes QoS Info of the end-to-end QoS.
+For removing QoS flow(s), in the Link Modification Request message over the first hop PC5 reference point, the source 5G ProSe End UE includes PFI(s) of the first hop.

-- In the Link Modification Request message over the second hop PC5 reference point, the 5G ProSe Layer-3 UE-to-UE Relay additionally includes QoS Info of the second hop QoS to the target 5G ProSe End UE.
+- For adding new QoS flow or modifying existing QoS flow, in the Link Modification Request message over the second hop PC5 reference point, the 5G ProSe Layer-3 UE-to-UE Relay additionally includes QoS Info of the second hop QoS to the target 5G ProSe End UE.
+For removing QoS flow(s), in the Link Modification Request message over the second hop PC5 reference point, the 5G ProSe Layer-3 UE-to-UE Relay includes PFI(s) of the second hop.

-- The Link Modification Accept message over the second hop PC5 reference point additionally includes QoS Info of the second hop QoS.
+- For adding new QoS flow or modifying existing QoS flow, the Link Modification Accept message over the second hop PC5 reference point additionally includes QoS Info of the second hop QoS.

-- The 5G ProSe Layer-3 UE-to-UE Relay decides the QoS Info of the first hop QoS with considering the received second hop QoS, the Link Modification Accept message over the first hop PC5 reference point additionally includes QoS Info of the first hop QoS and may include IP address of the target 5G ProSe End UE.
+- For adding new QoS flow or modifying existing QoS flow, the 5G ProSe Layer-3 UE-to-UE Relay decides the QoS Info of the first hop QoS with considering the received second hop QoS, the Link Modification Accept message over the first hop PC5 reference point additionally includes QoS Info of the first hop QoS and may include IP address of the target 5G ProSe End UE.